 The Nice Fire Rod is incredibly powerful.
 It can hit multiple times, burns away any enemy shields and hits multiple enemies, making it an excellent ranged item.
 The only downside is that the flame hurts you as well if you walk into it by accident since it sticks around for a while and moves pretty slowly compared to Link.

 The Great Spin has great range and power, especially when combined with the Level 3 Master Sword.
-It also makes Link invincible until it finishes and isn't affected by enemies that can block or deflect Link's slashes or electrocute him when hit.
+It also makes Link invincible until it finishes and isn't affected by enemies that can block or deflect Link's slashes or electrocute him when hit, and covers half the screen.
 Between this and the other two aforementioned items, it's pretty easy to clear the Treacherous Tower, a 50 floor survival match.
 The only drawback is that using it on multiple enemies that push Link around when he hits them (like Hardhat Beetles) will often end with Link being pushed into a pit.

 Goddamned Bats: Red and Gold Bari can become this if you're not patient.
 The Biri they split into when killed immediately electrify themselves upon splitting, making them more time-consuming to kill than in other 2D Zelda games.

 Hilarious in Hindsight: The Wonderful 101 made a Zelda shout-out by naming one of its areas "Lowrule".
 Come this game's revelation that there is a world called "Lorule" and it makes you wonder if Eiji Anouma was talking to Hideki Kamiya.